 Lisardo Bolaños is a Graduate Research Associate in the Center.
-He is a doctoral student at the George Mason University Schar School of Policy and Government.
+He is a doctoral candidate at the George Mason University Schar School of Policy and Government.
 His research interests include industrial policy, labor policies, and transaction cost economics.
 He was a Fulbright scholar from 2009-2011.
 He holds a B.A. in Economics from the Universidad Francisco Marroquín, Guatemala.
 He holds a Master in Public Policy degree from the University of Maryland.

-Lauren N. McCarthy is the Program Manager for the Center and a doctoral student at the George Mason University Schar School of Policy and Government.
-Her research interests include the sharing economy, particularly shared-use transportation companies, social entrepreneurship and small business development.
+Lauren N. McCarthy is the Program Manager for the Center, and a doctoral student at the George Mason University Schar School of Policy and Government.
+Her research interests include Sustainable Smart Cities, emerging technologies, and technological diffusion.
 She received her B.S. in Business Administration and M.A. in Geography from the State University of New York at Buffalo.